 You’re at a work function that centers around the consumption of wine and cheese, and you’re not having any.
 The inevitable question will pop up, “Where’s your glass?
 The pinot is divine!”

-Here’s something I wish I’d have known when I first stopped drinking: You can say, “No, I don’t drink,” and leave it at that.
+Here’s something I wish I’d known when I first stopped drinking: You can say, “No, I don’t drink,” and leave it at that.

 It’s wild!
 I know, but you actually don’t have to explain anything to anyone if you don’t want to.